How To Make The Most Of A Not-So-Perfect Summer

 There are many ways to enjoy your summer vacations regardless of where you are or what your situation is.
 Focusing on making them fun and exciting is great if possible, but we think that this summer is the perfect chance to take care of yourself and practice self-love in abundance.

-Here are a few ideas from the Bach team to get you started on your self-care journey this summer and turn your vacation into the perfect relaxing retreat.
+Here are a few ideas from the Bach® Team to get you started on your self-care journey this summer and turn your vacation into the perfect relaxing retreat.
 (And be sure to check out our before, during, and after vacation tips for work too.)

 1. Pick up a new hobby

 Whether you have many hobbies or none at all, summer is the perfect time to pick up something new.
 Having a hobby can help you declutter your mind, learn new skills, and open up your world while enjoying yourself.
 You might want to take advantage of the nicer weather by picking up cycling or hiking.
 You could learn a manual skill such as gardening, or try something creative such as crocheting, sewing, painting or pottery.

 Hobbies can also be social; challenge a few friends to start something together — it’s a great way to find common interests, cultivate interesting discussions and enjoy a fun pastime together.
 Write down as many as you think might interest you and pick a couple to try.
 Remember, if you find that you aren’t enjoying something as much as you thought, that’s totally fine — set it aside and try something else, you’ve got nothing to lose!

 [See also: indoor hobbies to take up for emotional wellness.]

 2. Make time for yourself — every day

 While you may not be going away this summer, you might feel the need to fill your days instead — seeing friends at the park, cooking, exercising.
 But it’s more important than ever to take some time for yourself every day.
 That could be reading a book, meditating, going for a walk alone instead of with a family member or even just lying in bed for an extra 5 minutes.
 (Check out more tips for vacation self-care.)